Characters of the StarCraft series: Jim Raynor

 Jim Raynor is the primary Terran protagonist and player character in the StarCraft franchise.
-Raynor is the ubiquitous character of the series, having participated in all critical plot points and military conflicts in the sector, except one.
-He is also the only character to have established inter-species alliance.

-A former colonial marshal on the backwater planet of Mar Sara, Raynor joins Arcturus Mengsk's revolutionaries in their fight against the tyrannical and corrupt Terran Confederacy, where he develops a relationship with Sarah Kerrigan, Mengsk's second in command.
-However, he quickly comes to realise that Mengsk is far from the force for good when he abandons Kerrigan and the entire population of a planet to die by the hand of the Zerg to satisfy his own thirst for power.
+A former colonial marshal on the backwater planet of Mar Sara, Raynor joins Arcturus Mengsk's revolutionaries The Sons of Korhal alongside Mar Sara's former colonial magistrate in their fight against corrupt and oppressive Terran Confederacy, where he develops a relationship with Sarah Kerrigan, Mengsk's second in command.
+However, he quickly comes to realise that Mengsk is far from the force for good when he sacrifices Kerrigan and the entire population of the Confederate capital world of Tarsonis to the Zerg to satisfy his own thirst for power.
 Disillusioned and embittered, Raynor deserts Mengsk and becomes a persona non grata in the new Terran Dominion.
-The situation gets no better when Kerrigan, who was captured by the Zerg, is assimilated into the swarm and becomes one of their most powerful assets.
-After desertion, Raynor and his forces take part in major combat operations across the sector: He fights alongside the Protoss templar Tassadar in the battle that leads to the fall of the Zerg ruler, the Overmind, and splinters the Zerg into several factions.
+He later discovers that Kerrigan is assimilated and incorporated into the Zerg Swarm.
+After desertion, Raynor and his forces take part in major combat operations across the Koprulu Sector: He fights alongside the Protoss templar Tassadar in the battle that leads to the fall of the Zerg ruler, the Overmind, and splinters the Zerg into several factions.
 When the expeditionary forces of United Earth Directorate (UED) arrive in the sector to subjugate it, Raynor, Mengsk, and Kerrigan combine their Terran, Zerg, and Protoss allies to repel the invasion.
 No sooner than they fall, the alliance shatters.